Poulton-le-Fylde: 19th and 20th centuries

 Poulton became an important centre for trade in the area.
 With harbours on either side of the River Wyre, at Skippool and Wardleys, it was able to import goods from as far away as Russia and North America.
 Flax was imported from Ireland and the Baltic, timber came from across the Atlantic and tallow from Russia.
 Records from 1806 to 1808 show that Poulton imported limestone from Ulverston, oats from Ulverston, Kirkcudbright, Dumfries, Wigtown, Whitehaven and Liverpool, and coal from Preston.
 Cheese was exported to the same places.
 By the 18th century, markets for cattle and cloth were being held in the town in February, April and November, with corn fairs every Monday.
 It is unclear at what point Poulton began life as a market town; it was never granted a market charter and so markets were held by prescription.
 The market cross probably dates from the 17th century.

 The linen industry was widespread in the Fylde during the 18th century and Poulton's importation of flax was essential.
 There were large warehouses at Skippool and Wardleys, owned by linen merchants from Kirkham.
 By the 19th century, craftsmen in Poulton were an important part of the industry.
 In the early part of the 19th century, there was a significant decline in the craft industries because of increased mechanisation, as well as increased demand for labour.
 In contrast to neighbouring Kirkham, Poulton appeared to suffer from a lack of enthusiasm for new industrial techniques and opportunities among its industry leaders.

 Poulton's commercial importance was affected by the growth in the 19th century of two nearby coastal towns.
 In 1836 the first building was constructed in the new, planned town of Fleetwood, 7 mi north of Poulton, at the mouth of the River Wyre.
 Fleetwood was conceived by local landowner and Preston Member of Parliament (MP) Sir Peter Hesketh-Fleetwood as a major port and a link for passengers travelling from London to Scotland.
 To achieve these ideals, a rail link was needed and the new town soon heralded the arrival of the railway to the area.
 A line connecting Fleetwood with Preston was completed in 1840, with Poulton as one of the stops.
 Although Fleetwood immediately superseded Poulton as a port (the customs house was quickly moved to Fleetwood), Poulton initially benefited commercially from the rail link.
 The importation of Irish and Scottish cattle through Fleetwood enabled a fortnightly cattle market to be held in Poulton.
 At the same time, Blackpool was developing as a resort and for a few years, visitors travelled by rail to Poulton and then on to Blackpool by horse-drawn charabancs or omnibuses.
 A line between Poulton and Blackpool was completed in 1846.
 As Fleetwood and Blackpool's own commercial capabilities developed, and Kirkham's prominence in the linen industry continued to grow, Poulton's importance declined.

+Mains electricity was brought to Poulton-le-Fylde around 1928.